Moonrise and moonset

 Moonrise and moonset are times when the upper limb of the Moon appears above the horizon and disappears below it, respectively.
 The exact times depend on the lunar phase and declination, as well as the observer's location.
 As viewed from outside the polar circles, the Moon, like all other celestial objects outside the circumpolar circle, rises from the eastern half of the horizon and sets into the western half due to Earth's rotation.

 Direction and time

 Direction

-Since Earth rotates eastward, all celestial objects outside the circumpolar circle (including the Sun, Moon, and stars) rise in the east and set in the west for observers outside the polar circles.
+Since Earth rotates eastward, all celestial objects outside the circumpolar circle (including the Sun, Moon, and stars) rise in the east and set in the west for observers not in the polar circles.
 Seasonal variation means that they sometimes rise in the east-northeast or east-southeast, and sometimes set in the west-southwest or west-northwest.
-This north-south variation of the point along the horizon is bookended by two lunar standstills or turnarounds, the directions of which are sometimes depicted in archaeoastronomical constructions.
+This north-south variation of the point along the horizon, for the moon, is bookended by two lunar standstills or turnarounds, the directions of which are sometimes depicted in archaeoastronomical constructions.
 It takes 18.6 years for the Moon to traverse this variation viewed from a vantage point on Earth.